abhinavtembulkar/Temperament-Assessor/README.md

-# movie-review-sentiment-prediction
+# Temperament Assessor

-This model predicts positive or negative review based on a simple movie review dataset.
-Uses SWEM model for sentiment analysis.
+<b>This Deep learning model predicts sentiment of a given movie review.
+Based on SWEM (Simple Word Embeddings Model), achieves a test accuracy of 95%.</b>